-Imagine you've got some important news--like, life-or-death information.
+Imagine you've got some important news--like, life or death information.
 Say, there's been a zombie apocalypse or a nuclear attack, and you're the only one who knows the location of meds or food that could save the world from pain or famine.

 How would you go about spreading the message?
 Who would you tell first?
-You need to find your best-connected contact, someone influential, to spread word.
+You need to find your best connected contact, someone influential, to spread word.

 Activate Networks, Inc. tries to do this for the healthcare industry: data mining doctors' and patients' contacts, to find the key nodes of medical social networks.
 They sell the network maps they make--charting the most powerful doctors in the U.S.--to hospitals and (you guessed it) to drug companies--the wealthiest clients with incentives to access the most influential doctors to pitch them pills.
-By monitoring ties between people through patient records, doctors' referrals, census data, and even corporate email traffic patterns, Activate N determines people's relative "impact" or influence on their professional social network.
+By monitoring ties between people through patient records, doctors' referrals, census data, and even corporate email traffic patterns, Activate Networks determines people's relative "impact" or influence on their professional social network.

 See last month's New York Times for a sample diagram of this "influence space."

 Meta-data on physicians' professional networks is a potent tool for disseminating medical progress, but may also promote dubious drug products to influential but greedy docs, depending on who is using the tool.
 Medical ethics watchdogs could use these tools to know which powerful docs to keep an eye on.

 Activate Networks' business can seem like the online espionage done by the U.S. government and exposed this month by Edward Snowden.
 Except that, as C.E.O.
 Dr. Larry Miller is quick to point out, "All of this data is publicly available."
 Activate Networks' meta data is volunteered by client companies, not taken secretly like the N.S.A.'s.
 And in the case of email traffic social maps, as with the N.S.A.'s snooping, researchers look only at who is mailing whom, when, and from where, not at the content of the messages.